What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 The Accreditation Council for Graduate Medical Education (ACGME) and the medical specialty requirements set the standard for the length of a residency program.
 Depending on the medical specialty, residency programs can range from three years for family medicine to seven years for neurosurgery.

 After finishing their residency, physicians can continue their education in specialization or start their independent practice.
-After completing residency, which can take one to three years, some medical disciplines require additional fellowship training.
+Some medical disciplines require additional fellowship training after completing residency, which can take one to three years.

 It’s important to remember that a residency program’s duration can significantly impact a doctor’s career.
 Physicians may spend longer in training due to more extended residency programs, but they may also be more competitive and offer more options for specialized training.
 Longer residencies may result in more time working in a hospital or clinic, impacting a physician’s income potential and work-life balance.